fagan2888/millionvis/README.md

 techniques.

 MillionVis is not a product but a research project.
-The source code is available under the GNU General Public License to promote sharing and enhancing the program.
+The source code is available under the MIT License to promote sharing and enhancing the program.

 For more information, see the millionvis page at https://github.com/jdfekete/millionvis